Sticky Cannabis vs. Dry Cannabis: What’s the Difference?

 All cannabis plants are dried and cured after being harvested.
 That said, cannabis can be overdried.
 According to “Marijuana Harvest: Maximizing Quality and Yield in Your Cannabis Garden,” the “sweet spot” dryness in cannabis can be achieved at the following moisture levels:

-- Drying ends: 14-15%
+• Drying ends: 14-15%

-- Curing ends: 11-12%
+• Curing ends: 11-12%

-- Pleasant smoke: 10-12%
+• Pleasant smoke: 10-12%

 Anything below 10% moisture will yield an overly harsh, unpleasant smoke.
-There are some methods to reintroduce moisture to overly dry cannabis, but much of the cannabinoids and terpenes will be affected.
+There are some methods to reintroduce moisture to overly dry cannabis, but many of the cannabinoids and terpenes will be affected.
 The highest quality and most potent cannabis flower is never overdried.

 Lower potency cannabis flower

-Sticky, pungent high-THC cultivars are not for everyone.
-Cannabis flower comes in a variety of potencies and yields a variety of distinct experiences.
-For inexperienced cannabis users that have not developed a tolerance for cannabis, lower-THC cannabis is actually desirable.
-Some cannabis users like to smoke low doses of flower over longer periods, as opposed to a spike in THC levels.
+For inexperienced cannabis users who have not developed a tolerance for cannabis, lower-THC cannabis is actually desirable compared to a really sticky marijuana cultivar with high levels of THC like Splash or Banana Jealousy.
+Some cannabis users like to smoke low doses of THC over longer periods, as opposed to a spike in THC levels.
 Non-sticky cannabis is not necessarily lower quality, but it is usually less potent than stickier cultivars.

 How long does it take for cannabis to go bad?